Wedding Dress Consultants

 Step 1: Gain Retail Experience

-Wedding dress consultants typically work in fast-paced sales environments, so it is essential that aspiring consultants possess work experience to prepare for working in high-pressure retail conditions.
-An aspiring consultant can seek employment in any retail environment, though stores specializing in clothing/accessories may best prepare a candidate for employment working with wedding gowns and bridal accessories.
+Wedding dress consultants typically work in fast-paced sales environments, so it's essential for them to acquire 1-2 years' experience in high-pressure retail conditions.
+An aspiring consultant can seek employment in any retail environment, though clothing stores may best prepare a candidate for selling wedding gowns and accessories.

-Aspiring wedding dress consultants can find job opportunities through online job postings or by inquiring in-store at a local bridal retailer.
-Consultants will likely receive on-the-job training through their employer to become familiar with what brands the store carries, what computerized ordering system the store uses and what specific sales approach the employer prefers when working one-on-one with a bride.
-A consultant can focus on advancing within the company by consistently bringing in a high-volume of gown and accessory sales.
+Aspiring wedding dress consultants can find job opportunities through online job postings or by inquiring in-person at local bridal retailers.
+Consultants will likely receive on-the-job training through their employers to become familiar with what brands stores carry, what computerized ordering systems they use, and what specific sales approaches they prefer when working one-on-one with brides.
+A consultant can advance within a company by consistently bringing in a high-volume of gown and accessory sales.

 Step 4: Continue Education

-While no formal continuing education options exist in this field, consultants can continue to expand their knowledge of the industry independently to improve their skills on the job.
-For example, consultants can subscribe to popular bridal magazines, attend bridal conventions or attend trunk shows hosted by gown designers to see new trends in bridal wear as they hit the market.
+While no formal continuing education options exist in this field, wedding dress consultants can continue to expand their knowledge of the industry independently to improve their skills on the job.
+For example, consultants can subscribe to popular bridal magazines and attend bridal conventions or trunk shows hosted by gown designers to see new trends in bridal wear as they hit the market.
 Along with providing more informed service to customers, these activities can provide wedding dress consultants with the understanding of the business they need to design gowns themselves or open their own boutiques.